geometryxyz/field_params_generator/README.md

 The `run.sage` file is a SageMath script which generates `ark_ff` parameters for finite fields with only the field modulus (and optionally, the generator) as command-line inputs.
+It can also output a Rust file compatible with ark-ff 0.3.0 which specifies said field.

-This script can also output a Rust file compatible with ark-ff 0.3.0 which specifies said field.
+It was tested with SageMath version 9.2, Release Date: 2020-10-24.

 ## Usage